prometheus/prometheus/docs/configuration/configuration.md

   # This is experimental and might change in the future.
   [ retry_on_http_429: <boolean> | default = false ]
   # If set, any sample that is older than  sample_age_limit given
   # will not be sent to the remote storage.
+The default value is 0s,
+  # which means that all samples are sent.
   [ sample_age_limit: <duration> | default = 0s ]

 # Configures the sending of series metadata to remote storage.